HeeMaaKhaledd/Cashier-System/README.md

 data Item = Item Name Ean Price Stock
 ```
-this means that every item has the following "variables"...
+this means that every item has the following Arguments...
 Name, simply the name in the form of a string.
 Ean, the barcode that is on the item itself.
 Price, the price we want to take for the item.
 Stock, the amount of items we have in storage.

 ## Description of User
 ## Description of Interface